 Children in the EYFS access time and space to enjoy energetic play daily, using large portable equipment.
 Furthermore, specific Physical Development lessons give children the opportunity to practise movement skills through games with beanbags, cones, balls and hoops.
 Children participate in activities where they can practise moving in different ways and at different speeds, balancing, target throwing, rolling, kicking and catching.
-Children in the EYFS also work with a specialist gymnastics instructor to support their coordination.
-The above skills and acquired knowledge are then be built on when children enter Key Stage 1.
+These skills and acquired knowledge are then be built on when children enter Key Stage 1.